-Strava currently has 55 million users and reportedly adds one million every month.
-That puts it behind Fitbit and MyFitnessPal on raw numbers, but we suspect many of those on Strava would not migrate to any other platform, which provides Strava with an exclusivity edge.
+Strava is adding two million users per month, and argues that in comparison to other fitness tracking apps, users spend longer on its app.
+It is behind Fitbit and MyFitnessPal on raw numbers, but many of those on Strava would not migrate to any other platform, which provides Strava with an exclusivity edge.

-We have collected data and statistics on Strava revenue, usage and data gathered.
+We have collected data and statistics on Strava.
 Read on below to find out more.

 |Launch date||July 2009|

 |HQ||San Francisco, California|